 While this is great advice, it won’t help women that are exclusively pumping.
 If you are making less than your baby is eating – or even if you just want the peace of mind of a freezer stash – here are eight ways that you can increase your milk supply as an exclusive pumper.

-Many women use herbal galactagogues or lactation supplements to increase supply, and I personally have had a lot of success with them.
+Many women use lactation supplements or herbal galactogogues to increase supply, and I personally have had a lot of success with them.

 Fenugreek is probably the most popular of these, and some mothers see an increase in pumping output after 24-72 hours of starting it.